Our Coffees

 For this coffee we blend together a few different single origin coffees to create a balanced cup that appeals to those who like their coffee a bit more robust.
 It's not quite a dark roast--it's roasted to a medium to dark level that highlights the work that the growers did to impart unique flavors into the coffee beans.
 When roasting to a dark level, you sometimes lose the unique flavors of each coffee and end up with only the flavors of the roast.
 While there can be reasons to do that, we believe these coffees need a little room to show off.

-Try a Fresh Roasted Bag or check it out in one of our Variety Packs: A Taste of Moab or The Dark Side of the Curve
+Try a Fresh Roasted Bag or check it out in our A Taste of Moab Variety Pack.

 Shop